W-Kuah/listal-scraper/README.md

 ---------------------------------------------
 What:
 ---------------------------------------------
-This project is a image and meta-data scraper for the listal.com webste.
+This project is a image and meta-data scraper for the listal.com website.

 ---------------------------------------------
 Why is this useful: